16-year-old Fortnite world champ wins $3 million

 NEW YORK — All those hours playing video games have paid off for a 16-year-old.

-Kyle Giersdorf, of Pottsgrove, Pennsylvania, racked up the most points and won $3 million as the first Fortnite World Cup solo champion.
+Kyle Giersdorf, of Pottsgrove, Pennsylvania, won $3 million as the first Fortnite World Cup solo champion.
 The competition took place Sunday at Arthur Ashe Stadium in New York.

+That payout is more than Tiger Woods made for winning the 2019 Masters Tournament.

-Giersdorf says “words can’t explain it.”
-He goes by the name “Bugha” when competing.
+Giersdorf, who goes by “Bugha” in the gamer world, says “words can’t explain it.”

-Some 40 million players competed for a chance to play in the finals, which was narrowed down to 100 contestants from 30 countries.
+Some 40 million players competed for a chance to play in the finals.

 The tournament offered $30 million in cash prizes.